ZeusCodes-Official/DS-Olympus-/README.md

-#### For WebDev (Till is required at a later stage of the project and can easily be done by a single contributor too)
+#### For WebDev
+(This is required at a later stage of the project and can easily be done by a single contributor too).

-Web dev part is a work in progress, **before making issues and pr's make sure you dm on Slack(Utkarsh PA) OR [Twitter](https://twitter.com/TweetsZeus), pitching ideas that you think can make the site look aesthetic and minimalistic.
+Web dev part is a work in progress, **before making issues and pr's make sure you dm on Slack(Utkarsh PA) OR [Twitter](https://twitter.com/TweetsZeus), pitching ideas that you think can make the site look aesthetic and minimalistic. <Br>

 1. Designing a layout